Deng Adel: Illawarra Hawks (2020–2021)

 On 23 July 2020, Adel signed with the Illawarra Hawks of the National Basketball League (NBL).
 He set an NBL record for most field goal attempts without a make when he shot 0–15 during a game against the Cairns Taipans on 20 February 2021.
 He suffered from injuries throughout the season that Hawks coach Brian Goorjian believed hampered his output.
 On 3 May 2021, Adel and the Hawks mutually agreed to part ways.
 He averaged 5.9 points, 3.6 rebounds and 2 assists per game.

 Maine Celtics (2021–2022)

 On 28 October 2021, Adel signed with the Maine Celtics of the NBA G League.
-On March 13, 2022, Adel was waived.
+On 13 March 2022, Adel was waived.

 Ottawa Blackjacks (2022)

-On February 23, 2022, Adel signed with the Ottawa Blackjacks of the Canadian Elite Basketball League.
-On May 26, Adel made his debut with a franchise record 37 points with nine rebounds and five assists, in a 90–87 away loss at Fraser Valley.
+On 23 February 2022, Adel signed with the Ottawa Blackjacks of the Canadian Elite Basketball League.
+On 26 May, he made his debut with a franchise-record 37 points alongside nine rebounds and five assists in a 90–87 loss to the Fraser Valley Bandits.

 Bakken Bears (2022)

-On July 26, 2022, he has signed with Bakken Bears of the Danish Basketligaen.
+On 26 July 2022, Adel signed with Bakken Bears of the Danish Basketligaen.

-BC Balkan Botevgrad (2023–present)
+BC Balkan Botevgrad (2023)

-On March 3, 2023, Adel signed with BC Balkan Botevgrad of the Bulgarian National Basketball League.
+On 3 March 2023, Adel signed with BC Balkan Botevgrad of the Bulgarian National Basketball League.

+Ottawa BlackJacks and Boulazac Basket Dordogne (2023–2024)

+Adel re-joined the Ottawa BlackJacks for the 2023 season.

+On 12 July 2023, Adel signed with Boulazac Basket Dordogne of the LNB Pro B.

+Adel re-joined the Ottawa BlackJacks for the 2024 season.

+Brisbane Bullets (2024–2025)

+On 15 April 2024, Adel signed with the Brisbane Bullets for the 2024–25 NBL season.
+On 28 November 2024, he was ruled out for six weeks after breaking his hand in practice.